get-convex/convex-helpers/README.md

 It doesn't have all of the below features, but the ones it has can be used directly, rather than copying the code from this repo.

-See the [README](./packages/convex-helpers/README.md) for more details.
+See the [README](./packages/convex-helpers/README.md) for more details on:

+1. Customizing Functions (customQuery, customMutation, customAction).
+1. Relationship utilities to navigate database references.
+1. Row-Level Security (to be used with Custom Functions).
+1. Zod validation for function arguments and schemas.

 ## Server-Persisted Session Data